edshee/mlserver-example/README.md

 You'll notice that MLServer has generated a request id and automatically added metadata about the model and version that was used to serve our request.
 Capturing this kind of metadata is super important once our model gets to production; it allows us to log every request for audit and troubleshooting purposes.

 You might also notice that MLServer has returned an array for `outputs`.
-In our request we only sent one row of data but MLServer will also handle batch requests and return them together.
-You can even use a technique called [adaptive batching](link) to optimise the way multiple requests are handled in production environments.
+In our request we only sent one row of data but MLServer also handles batch requests and returns them together.
+You can even use a technique called [adaptive batching](https://mlserver.readthedocs.io/en/latest/user-guide/adaptive-batching.html) to optimise the way multiple requests are handled in production environments.

-In our example above, the model's prediction can be found in `outputs[0].data` which shows that the model has labeled this sample with the category `0` (The value 0 corresponds to the category `INSERT CATEGORY`).
-The true label for that sample was a `0` so the model got this prediction correct!
+In our example above, the model's prediction can be found in `outputs[0].data` which shows that the model has labeled this sample with the category `0` (The value 0 corresponds to the category `t-shirt/top`).
+The true label for that sample was a `0` too so the model got this prediction correct!

 ## Training the XGBoost Model

 Now that we've seen how to create and serve a single model using MLServer, let's take a look at how we'd handle multiple models trained in different frameworks.

-We'll be using the same Fashion MNIST dataset but, this time, we'll train an [XGBoost](link) instead.
+We'll be using the same Fashion MNIST dataset but, this time, we'll train an [XGBoost](https://xgboost.readthedocs.io/en/stable/) model instead.

 ```python
 import pandas as pd